This program has been archived.

 - Wind and ocean energy harvesting: Focused on fundamental fluid dynamics associated with renewal energy.

 - Fluid-structure interactions: NSF interests are in general FSI applications across the low- to high-Reynolds number range.
 In addition an NSF-AFOSR (Air Force Office of Scientific Research) joint funding area is the theory, modeling and/or experiments for hypersonic applications.
-Proposals will be jointly reviewed by NSF and AFOSR using the NSF panel format, and a small number of awards (depending on availability of funds and proposal quality) will be provided.
+Proposals will be jointly reviewed by NSF and AFOSR using the NSF merit review process.
 Actual funding format and agency split for an award (depending on availability of funds) will be determined after the proposal selection process.
-AFOSR participates in this initiative through the High-Speed Aerodynamics program (program officer: Dr. Ivett Leyva).
+The AFOSR program that participates in this initiative is the Aerothermodynamics program (program officer: Dr. Sarah Popkin).

 NOTE: Proposals that use fluid flows as a boundary input condition or a driving force in a problem do not fit within the scope of this program.
-Proposals focused on particulates (including droplets) two-way coupled with fluids, colloids, and multiphase rheology and processes should be directed to the Particulate and Multiphase Processes program (CBET 1514).
+Proposals focused on particulates (including droplets) two-way coupled with fluids, colloids, and multiphase rheology and processes should be directed to the Particulate and Multiphase Processes program (CBET PD-1415).
 Proposals dealing mainly with materials synthesis, processing and characterization may be more suitable for the Advanced Manufacturing program in the Division of Civil, Mechanical, and Manufacturing Innovation or programs in the Division of Materials Research.
 Proposals focused on biological systems may be more suitable for Physiological and Structural Systems in the Division of Integrative Organismal Systems.